sigma-squared-dapp/sigma-squared-docs/README.md

 Rewards will be given out over the course of a year, at which point the rewards system will be decommissioned.
 Rewards are given out in rounds which last 43200 blocks (\~ 1 day with Polygon block times).
 A set amount of tokens are distributed every block.
 The rewards are prorated and allocated to players based on each player’s largest loss in a given round.

-See the 'Rewards' section in the documentation for more details.
+See the [Rewards](rewards.md) section in the documentation for more details.

 ### Front-end Interfaces

 The previous three components all exist on the Polygon blockchain.
 Interacting directly with the Smart Contracts programmatically is something that requires technical knowledge and is likely not what users imagine when they envision gambling.
 A front-end web app enables interaction in a more user-friendly way.

 The on-chain game contracts are basic building blocks for gambling games that only specify the payout distribution.
-Front-end web interfaces can build on top of these to provide a more interesting gaming experience.
+Front-end web interfaces can build on top of these to provide a more engaging gaming experience.
 Betting on a Bernoulli random variable by specifying an amount and a multiplier alone may not be very exciting, however many more interesting games have this type of payout structure.
 For example flipping a coin, roulette games, poker hands flipping, and ‘crash’ style games all have a Bernoulli payout structure.

 Initially, a single open-source front-end interface will exist for Sigma Squared with a few basic games.
 However one of the goals of community development is to expand on the game selection and experience available to users.
 Anyone with web development knowledge can build a gambling application using Sigma Squared as the back-end.
 To encourage this sort of development, 5% of the initial circulating supply of SIGMA2 was given to the DAO treasury, with the intention of distributing it, in the future, to developers who expand on the user experience by creating new games or improving on existing ones.
 For example, the DAO could hold competitions or commission new game creation using these tokens as payment / reward.